Advantages and Disadvantages of Scrum

 When there is a competitive world out there, it is the best company that brings out the most innovative products according to the needs of the customer, that survives.
 Everybody wants the best product for the price they pay and the company must fulfill the needs of the customer and satisfy them.
 This requires a great deal of creativity and innovation which the Scrum team has to display by coming up with excellent ideas.
 Scrum promotes an Agile mindset and an environment that encourages ideas from everyone on the team and helps them discuss the ideas such that the business value can be maximized and the best products can be delivered.

 Scrum creates product increments in Sprints which is about 1-4 weeks.
 This helps the Developers stay relevant to the market and develop products that are trending.
 Sprint also ensures the Product Increments are created and implemented incrementally and iteratively which results in a shorter time-to-market.
-When a portion of the solution is offered to the users, they start building trust towards the company and give feedback that could improve the software.
+When a portion of the solution is offered to the users, they start building trust in the company and giving feedback that could improve the software.

 4. Lower Prices